Last updated on September 26th, 2023 at 05:52 am

 All of our reviews are based on exhaustive research, industry experience and whenever possible, hands-on testing.
-When you make a purchase using one of our chosen links we’ll a small percentage of the proceeds.
+When you make a purchase using one of our chosen links we’ll receive a small percentage of the proceeds.
 This supports the site and keeps Jeffsetter running.
 You can read more here.

 Who wants to see their rig out of commission for months on end, covered in snow?
-Wouldn’t it be amazing to experience the beautiful winter landscapes of all the corners of North America, or tailgate for your favorite football team’s entire season, no matter where they’re playing?
+Wouldn’t it be amazing to experience the beautiful winter landscapes of all corners of North America, or tailgate for your favorite football team’s entire season, no matter where they’re playing?

-We’re going to look at the five best Class A RVs to keep you toasty warm and cozy no matter the climate!
+We’re going to look at the 6 best Class A RVs to keep you toasty warm and cozy no matter the climate!
 But not every rig is winter-ready and there are a few things you want to make sure you’re looking for before you hit those open roads.

-Why a Class A RV?
+Why Choose A Class A RV?

 Class A RVs, or diesel pushers, are often synonymous with “luxury,” “high-end,” and “top of the line” (although large travel trailers are definitely a luxury contender).
-It’s easy to understand why- these massive rigs are what rockstars tour the country in!
+It’s easy to understand why as these massive rigs are what rockstars tour the country in!
 They have the largest floorplans, tons of power, and almost all the features you’d expect from a home.

 This is especially true if you want to experience all seasons in your RV!
-So if winter RV-ing is a goal of yours and you’re ready to invest in a Class A rig, you want to make sure you get the best value for your money!
+So if winter RV-ing is a goal of yours and you’re ready to invest in a Class A rig, you want to make sure you get the best value for your money.

-What to Look For in a Winter-Ready Class A RV?
+What To Look For In A Winter-Ready Class A RV?

-I’m personally a huge fan of Havelock’s Wool, which has become more popular over the years.
-Wool can also be a great DIY addition for all the nooks and crannies cold air starts creeping in.
-So if you find yourself with a rig that has some cold spots, wool is great as it’s water-resistant, easy to manipulate, and very affordable.
+I’m personally a huge fan of Havelock’s Wool, which has become increasingly popular over the last few years.
+Wool is a great DIY addition for all the nooks and crannies where cold air manages to creep in.
+So if you find yourself with a rig that has some cold spots, wool is perfect as it’s water-resistant, easy to manipulate, and very affordable.

-Plumbing, Piping, and Fluids
+Plumbing, Piping, And Fluids

-Make sure that your piping and plumbing mechanisms are fully contained within your rig and don’t skimp on potential upgrades for heating pads and insulated pipes if they’re an option!
+Make sure your piping and plumbing mechanisms are fully contained within your rig and don’t skimp on potential upgrades for heating pads and insulated pipes if they’re an option!
 Keeping your piping from freezing is one of the most important parts of a winter-ready rig.

 Luckily, most Class A RVs have these features standard, but be sure to double-check!
-Ensuring your pipes and hoses are easily accessible is also important, as you may need to manually melt any frozen water or add additional insulation when you know you will be dealing with a significant cold snap.
+Ensuring your pipes and hoses are easily accessible is also important, as you may need to manually melt any frozen water or add additional insulation when you know you’ll be dealing with a significant cold snap.

-Double-pane windows are an absolute must in a winter-ready RV (especially a Class B RV) as they will provide an extra layer of insulation.
+Double-pane windows are an absolute must in a winter-ready RV, especially a Class B RV, as they provide an extra layer of insulation.
 One of the best parts of RVs is the windows and natural light they provide, but it’s also a double-edged sword when it comes to climate control inside an RV.

 The cab of your rig is also a big source of heat escape.
 The large windshield can’t be double-paned and is therefore going to allow a lot of cold air in.
 Make sure the privacy shield for your front window is heavy-duty, designed for insulation, and fits securely against the window.

-Five Best Class A RVs for Winter
+6 Best Class A RVs For Winter

 - Interior Height: 7′

-- MSRP: $378,736
+- MSRP: $485,543

-- Exterior Length: 37’10”
+- Exterior Length: 40′ 11″

-- Exterior Height: 12′ 11”
+- Exterior Height: 12′ 11″

 - Interior Height: 6′ 8″